Underdog Alma Mater

-Underdog Alma Mater is the first full-length album by the American pop punk band Forever the Sickest Kids.
+Underdog Alma Mater is the debut full-length studio album by the American pop punk band Forever the Sickest Kids.
 It was released on April 29, 2008, by Universal Motown.
 The album contains some re-recordings of tracks from their debut EP, Television Off, Party On, as well as the singles, "Whoa Oh!
 (Me vs. Everyone)" and "She's a Lady".
 The album peaked at number 45 on the Billboard 200.
 The album was described by music critic Alan Cross as the perfect example of power pop.

+Background

+Forming in 2006, based in Dallas, Texas, Forever the Sickest Kids' singer Jonathan Cook accidentally spent $350 that the band did not have on PureVolume to receive a front-page placement of a song.
+The band also did not have any songs written yet.
+The group wrote the song "Hey Brittany" and recorded it in two days.
+Soon after, they were signed by Universal Motown.
+In the mid to late 2000s, a wave of electronic pop rock acts such as PlayRadioPlay!, The Secret Handshake, and Forever the Sickest Kids were rising within the Texas music scene, during a time when hardcore bands were thriving.
+Drummer Kyle Burns said about the local music scene, "We had to find a way to adapt; we were a pop band in a thriving hardcore scene."
+The band also signed with Island Records in September 2008.